R3Conclave/conclave-core-sdk/docs/docs/dcap.md

 ## The DCAP protocol

 Intel SGX uses the Data Center Attestation Primitives (DCAP) protocol to prove what code runs in an enclave.
-To perform attestation using DCAP, Conclave needs a way to gather information about the platform the enclave is hosted on.
-This information provides proof from Intel that the system supports SGX and that it is patched and up to date.
 DCAP is also known as ECDSA attestation.

 In DCAP, repeated attestation requests are served from a cache rather than forwarded to Intel.
 A newly installed machine obtains a machine certificate from Intel via the cache, which may then be persisted to disk.
 All this is